orkhanahmadov/content-migrations/README.md

 * Laravel's migrations are not meant for content management, it is meant for database structure changes only.
 * After some time it gets hard to manage and find content-based migrations between many migration files.
 * Recent introduction of "migration squashing" in Laravel 8 copies last state of database structure but not content.
-This means if you have content-based migrations you need to find a way migrate them again.
+This means if you have content-based migrations you need to find a way to migrate them again.

 This package aims to solve above problem by having content-based migrations separate from usual Laravel migrations.